-- § 1.
+§ 1.
 A student is entitled to lodge an internal appeal to the Dean against a decision rejecting reasonable changes for students with a disability that the student considers a breach of rights; the appeal must be filed within seven calendar days of the day after the date of notification of the decision.
-The following persons, acting in an advisory capacity, shall also be invited: the faculty ombudsperson, the faculty secretary and a student psychologist of Study Guidance. - § 2.
+The following persons, acting in an advisory capacity, shall also be invited: the faculty ombudsperson, the faculty secretary and a student psychologist of Study Guidance.

+The appeal will lodge in accordance with the provisions set out in Artikel 153 §1

+§ 2.
 The internal appeal procedure will result in a reasoned decision that is binding for everyone within the institution.
-The student has the right to be heard regarding the contents of the case. - § 3.
-The student shall be informed of the decision in accordance with § 2 within twenty calendar days of the day following the date on which the appeal was filed. - § 4.
+The student has the right to be heard regarding the contents of the case.

+§ 3.
+The student shall be informed of the decision in accordance with § 2 within twenty calendar days of the day following the date on which the appeal was filed.

+§ 4.
 The documents that the student takes note of in the context of the appeal procedure cannot be used for any purposes other than personal purposes.
 The student will therefore not be allowed to multiply and/or distribute these documents, subject to disciplinary measures as provided for in the Order and disciplinary Regulations for students of the Vrije Universiteit Brussel.